UKCloud/documentation/articles/shared/shared-how-access-centos-update-servers.md

 ## Assured OFFICIAL platform

-UKCloud's Assured OFFICIAL security domain is internet facing, so you need to configure your VM to connect to the internet, and use a standard update tool, such as Spacewalk RHN, to get updates for CentOS.
+UKCloud's Assured OFFICIAL security domain is internet facing, so you have the option to configure your VM to connect to the internet, and use a standard update tool (such as Spacewalk RHN) or the pubicly accessible CentOS mirrors or you can use UKCloud-managed repositories.

 ## Elevated OFFICIAL platform